iml130/sola/applications/docs/optimaflow/amr.md

 ## Logical

-The AMR Logical Agent is a participant in the [CPPS](../intralogistics.md).
+The AMR Logical Agent is a smart participant in the [CPPS](../intralogistics.md).
 It is the AMR's interface to SOLA and will

+- STN (Simple Temporal Network)
+- aquire [Tasks](../glossary.md#t) using specified [Algorithms](optimization.md),
+- report the status of Task execution to the corresponding [Material Flow Logical Agent](material_flow.md),and other participants
 - aquire map/topology informations and send those to the [AMR Physical Asset](#physical)
-- aquire [Tasks](../glossary.md#t) using specified [Algorithms](optimization.md),
-- report the status of Task execution to the corresponding [Material Flow Agent](material_flow.md),
-- report the AMR's state and position to other agents and the [Management Overlay](../../../minthon/docs/) and
+- report the AMR's state and position to other agents (cpps) and
 - Send [Transport Orders](../glossary.md#t) in form of a list of [Transport Order Steps](../glossary.md#t) to the AMR Physical Asset
 <!-- - handle [Path Planning]() -->